 sliced raw almonds or pepitas (to toss in with veggies or salads)

-raisins (mix with popcorn for an easy snack)
+raisins (mix with nuts for an easy snack)

 honey vanilla chamomile tea